What Is Gammaplex and What Is It Used For?

-Gammaplex is a highly purified human intravenous immunoglobulin G (IVIG for short).
-It is used to prevent infection in primary immunodeficiency diseases (PIDs) and prevent bleeding in immune thrombocytopenic purpura.
-Gammaplex drug is provided as intravenous liquid solutions and is available at concentrations of 5 and 10%.
+Gammaplex is a highly purified human intravenous immunoglobulin G (IVIG).
+It is used to prevent infection in primary immunodeficiency diseases (PIDDs) and prevent bleeding in immune thrombocytopenic purpura (ITP).
+Gammaplex is provided as an intravenous liquid solution and is available at different concentrations.

-Gammaplex infusion is a highly purified, human immunoglobulin G product that is manufactured using plasma only from paid, healthy US subjects where the plasma of approximately 3,000-10,000 donors is used to obtain human immunoglobulin derivatives (1).
+Gammaplex infusion is manufactured using plasma from paid, healthy US subjects.
+The plasmas of approximately 3,000 to 10,000 donors are used to obtain human immunoglobulin derivatives (1).

-These formulations differ in the stabilizer utilized.
-For example, gammaplex 10% is stabilized with glycine and doesn’t contain reducing carbohydrate stabilizers, whereas Gammaplex 5% is stabilized with sorbitol.
+These formulations differ in the stabilizer that is utilized.
+For example, Gammaplex 10% is stabilized with glycine and doesn’t contain carbohydrate-reducing stabilizers, whereas Gammaplex 5% is stabilized with sorbitol.

-The distribution of IgG subclass in gammaplex products reflects that of normal plasma (3).
+The distribution of IgG subclasses in Gammaplex products reflects that of normal plasma (3).

 In addition, the IgA content is very low, reducing the risk of hypersensitivity reactions in IgA-deficient patients.

-Anti-D and anti-A/anti-B hemagglutinin contents are very strictly controlled to reduce the risk of hemolytic reactions during gammaplex treatment.
+During Gammaplex treatment, anti-D and anti-A/anti-B hemagglutinin contents are very strictly controlled to reduce the risk of hemolytic reactions.

-Moreover, there is very low or undetectable procoagulant activity as shown by testing multiple batches from starting plasma pool to the final product.
+There is very low or undetectable procoagulant activity, as shown by testing multiple batches from the starting plasma pool to the final product.

-For example, Gamunex is given as either intravenously (IV) abbreviated as (IVIG) or subcutaneously (SC) abbreviated as (SCIG) while gammaplex is given only as intravenous immunoglobulin IVIG infusion.
+Gamunex is given either intravenously (abbreviated as IVIG) or subcutaneously (abbreviated as SCIG), while Gammaplex is given only as an intravenous immunoglobulin IVIG infusion.

-In terms of formulation, The IVIG products are formulated as either liquid such as gammaplex or Lyophilized (dry powder) like gammagard S/D.
+The IVIG products are formulated as either liquid (such as Gammaplex) or dry powder (lyophilized, like Gammagard S/D).

 For the manufacturing process, immune globulin products differ in the isolation and purification of IgG, and the antibody fraction.

-All these factors affect the final product’s shelf life, efficacy and tolerability and thus may affect the decision of selecting a certain product for a specific population of patients.
+All these factors affect the final product’s shelf life, efficacy, and tolerability.
+As a result, certain products may be selected for a specific group of patients.

 For example, patients with cardiovascular risk factors or small infants should be given products with low sodium content and osmolality (4).

-Another good example would be that patients with diabetes shouldn’t be given IVIG products that contain glucose and those with preexisting renal conditions shouldn’t be given products that contain sucrose.
+Another example would be that patients with diabetes shouldn’t be given IVIG products that contain glucose, and those with preexisting renal conditions shouldn’t be given products that contain sucrose.

 What Is Gammaplex Used For?

-Gammaplex is an FDA approved product for the management of primary humoral immunodeficiency diseases (PIDs) in adults and pediatric patients 2 years of age and older.
+Gammaplex is an FDA-approved product for the management of primary humoral immunodeficiency diseases (PIDDs) in adults and pediatric patients 2 years of age and older.

-Immunodeficiency disorders result from the absence of a certain element of the immune system or a dysfunctional element and it can be divided into primary or secondary.
+Immunodeficiency disorders result from the absence or dysfunction of a certain element of the immune system.
+Immunodeficiency disorders can be divided into two categories: primary or secondary.

-The principal clinical manifestation of primary humoral immunodeficiency PI diseases is an increased susceptibility to infection.
+The principal clinical manifestation of primary humoral immunodeficiency PI diseases is an increased risk of infection.

-Primary immunodeficiency is subdivided into several types according to the dysfunctional element and these include:
+Primary immunodeficiency is subdivided into several types according to the dysfunctional element:

-Primary Humoral Immunodeficiency PI often has an underlying genetic cause.
+Primary Humoral Immunodeficiency often has an underlying genetic cause.

 For example, in primary immunodeficiency, the B-cell deficiency is an X-linked disorder and is referred to as X- linked agammaglobulinemia (Bruton disease) (7).

-Baby patients with X-linked agammaglobulinemia suffer from recurrent bacterial infections including otitis media, bronchitis, septicemia, pneumonia, and arthritis, and giardia lamblia causing intestinal malabsorption.
+Babies with X-linked agammaglobulinemia suffer from recurrent bacterial infections, including otitis media, bronchitis, septicemia, pneumonia, arthritis, and giardia lamblia, which causes intestinal malabsorption.

-Administering intravenous immune globulin IVIG such as gammaplex is approved to keep the patient with X- linked agammaglobulinemia alive by replacing the low levels of immunoglobulins.
+By administering intravenous immune globulins such as Gammaplex, patients with X- linked agammaglobulinemia can be kept alive by replacing low levels of immunoglobulins.

-Another subdivision of primary humoral immunodeficiency is the T-cell Immunodeficiencies including Hyper-IgM syndrome where immunoglobulin therapy is recommended.
+Another subcategory of primary humoral immunodeficiency are T-cell Immunodeficiencies, including Hyper-IgM syndrome, where immunoglobulin therapy is also recommended.

-Immune thrombocytopenia purpura (ITP) is isolated thrombocytopenia (platelet count <100,000/microL) with normal white blood cells and normal hemoglobin in the setting of a generalized purpuric rash as defined by The American Society of Hematology (8).
+Immune thrombocytopenia purpura (ITP) is isolated thrombocytopenia (platelet count <100,000/microL) with normal white blood cells and normal hemoglobin.
+It occurs in the setting of a generalized purpuric rash as defined by the American Society of Hematology (8).

 ITP is also known as idiopathic thrombocytopenic purpura or immune thrombocytopenic purpura.

-Upon laboratory testing, the white blood count, hemoglobin concentration, red cell indices, and differential white blood cells are usually normal and the only abnormality seen is a platelet count less than 100,000/microL (9).
+According to lab tests, the white blood count, hemoglobin concentration, red cell indices, and differential white blood cells are usually normal.
+The only abnormality seen is a platelet count less than 100,000/microL (9).

 The etiology of ITP includes the development of autoantibodies against platelet membrane proteins, leading to thrombocytopenia and an elevated risk of bleeding.
-It’s an autoantibody-mediated disorder, usually, immunoglobulin G mediated.
+ITP is an autoantibody-mediated disorder, usually mediated by immunoglobulin G.

-The American Society of Hematology 2019 guidelines recommend the use of intravenous immunoglobulin (IVIG) for patients where corticosteroids are contraindicated or not preferred.
+The 2019 American Society of Hematology guidelines recommends the use of intravenous immunoglobulin (IVIG) for patients for whom corticosteroids are contraindicated or not preferred.

-Immune globulin intravenous human liquids such as Gammaplex is believed to raise platelet counts for patients with chronic immune thrombocytopenic purpura.
+Researchers believe immune globulin intravenous human liquids such as Gammaplex raise platelet counts for patients with chronic immune thrombocytopenic purpura.

 Mechanism of Action of Gammaplex

-In primary humoral immunodeficiency, gammaplex acts as an IgG replacement therapy by replacing the low level of opsonic and neutralizing IgG antibodies thus boosting the immune system against pathogens and their toxins.
+In primary humoral immunodeficiency, Gammaplex acts as an IgG replacement therapy by replacing the low levels of opsonic and neutralizing IgG antibodies, thus boosting the immune system against pathogens and their toxins.

-In chronic ITP, gammaplex may act to downregulate antiplatelet antibody production and block Fc receptors but the exact mechanism has not been fully elucidated (10).
+In chronic ITP, Gammaplex may downregulate antiplatelet antibody production and block Fc receptors, but the exact mechanism is still unclear (10).

 Treatment of Primary Humoral Immunodeficiency

-For the treatment of primary humoral immunodeficiency disease, the frequency and the dose of immunoglobulin may vary from patient to patient because the half-life of IgG varies among patients.
+For the treatment of primary humoral immunodeficiency disease, the frequency and the dose of immunoglobulin may vary from patient to patient.
+This is because the half-life of IgG varies among patients.